Hijab and burqa controversies in Europe: Turkey

 Turkey was a secular state founded by Mustafa Kemal Atatürk in 1923.
 Atatürk saw headscarves as backward-looking and an obstacle to his campaign to secularize and modernize the new Turkish Republic.
 The fez, a hat worn by men, was banned.
 Kemalist ideology continues to emphasize secularism, despite the majority of Turks being Muslims.

 Until the 1960s, female students or public servants wearing headscarves were not seen in Turkey.
 In 1968, a university student, Hatice Babacan, refused to remove her headscarf and from then onwards, although there was not a uniformly applied ban, some problems began to arise for students wearing headscarves at universities.

-With the rise of the Islamic movement in Turkey in the 1970s and early 1980s, the number of university students wearing headscarves increased substantially and in 1984, the first widespread application of headscarf ban came into effect at the universities, but throughout the 1980s and 1990s, the ban was not uniformly enforced and many students were able to graduate, albeit with many difficulties, and begin their professional careers without compromising on their headscarves.
-After the so-called 28 February process in 1997, the ban on headscarves and other Islamic coverings were taken to such extremes that even some hospitals refused to care for patients wearing headscarves.
-The headscarf ban in public spaces, including schools and universities (public and private), courts of law, government offices and other official institutions, is only for students, workers and public servants.
-Hence, mothers of pupils or visitors have no problems at all entering the primary schools, but they would not be able to work as teachers.
-Similarly, at the courts of law, the ban only involves judges, attorneys, lawyers and other workers.
+With the rise of the Islamic movement in Turkey in the 1970s and early 1980s, the number of university students wearing headscarves increased substantially, and in 1984, the first widespread application of the headscarf ban came into effect at the universities, but throughout the 1980s and 1990s, the ban was not uniformly enforced and many students were able to graduate, albeit with many difficulties, and begin their professional careers without compromising on their headscarves.
+After the so-called 28 February process in 1997, the ban on headscarves and other Islamic coverings was taken to such extremes that even some hospitals refused to care for patients wearing headscarves.
+The headscarf ban in public spaces, including schools and universities (public and private), courts of law, government offices, and other official institutions, is only for students, workers, and public servants.
+Hence, mothers of pupils or visitors have no problems at all entering primary schools, but they would not be able to work as teachers.
+Similarly, in the courts of law, the ban only involves judges, attorneys, lawyers, and other workers.
 Wearing headscarves in photos on official documents like licenses, passports, and university enrollment documents is prohibited.